How To Do Jumping Jacks (With Video): Benefits, Risks, Expert Tips

 Jumping jacks is an amazing cardio exercise all on its own!
 However, you could also incorporate Jumping Jacks into other workouts to mix them up.
 Here are some ideas to make that happen.

 You don’t need to go running or ride a bike to get your cardio in.
 You don’t even need to be in a gym or outside.
-Using basic bodyweight moves you can get a complete cardio workout that is simple, easy to do anywhere, and more super effective.
-Try this:
+Using basic bodyweight moves, you can get a complete cardio workout that is simple, easy to do anywhere, and effective.

-10-Minute Bodyweight-Only Cardio Challenge: 1 min. jog in place to warm up.
+Instructions: Jog 1 min. in place to warm up.
 Do each of the following for 45 seconds, with 15 seconds rest in between:

 Circuits are a fun way to exercise and get your strength and cardio in all at the same time.
 The idea behind circuits is to go from one move, or one “station”, to the next with little or not rest in between.
 Check this out: